Documentation

 - All minimal optimizations

-- Remove console.log statements
+- Remove debugger statements - debugger; calls

 Aggressive Level: